How To Coil A Bandsaw Blade? Easy to Store

 Are you a perfectionist Sawyer?
 Do you seek perfection in all your cuttings?
-If yes, then I bet you have a wide range of bandsaw blades.
+If yes, then I bet you have a wide range of bandsaw blades for Resawing.
 Varying from the thickest to the thinnest.
 After all, who doesn’t love a perfectly carved wooden or metallic decorative ornament?
 I certainly do.
 But managing and storing these blades is a really tough job.

 It can be the most annoying task in the entire world.
 You can easily become frustrated when your stubborn blade doesn’t act like a good boy and do your bidding.
 As a result, you become impatient, frustrated and try to wind it up hastily, and in doing so you hurt yourself unintentionally but terribly.